The University’s website accessibility statement is part of a formal policy that addresses disability in the broadest sense.

 The draft Staff Disability Policy has been developed and is currently being consulted on.

 Please contact Human Resources if you have any questions about the Staff Disability policy.
+Danny Higginson is currently the Staff Disability Officer for the University and can provide information and to advice to disabled individuals and generic advice on staff disability.

 Information for students is on the Student Disability Service website.
 This policy document is currently under review.